Razyapoo/KGBClusteringDocumentation/clustering_user_documentation.md

 > **Note**
 > The Knowledge Graph Browser currently supports only one configuration that allows this extension to be used.

 **1)** Choose "Charles Explorer" meta-configuration.
-See the Figure 5 for more detail.
+See the Figure 5 for more details.

 <p align="center">
     <img src="img/meta_configuration_selection.png" alt="meta-configuration-selection" title="Meta-Configuration selection" width="600"/><br/>